falcosecurity/falco/proposals/20200909-userpsace-deployment.md

 There are 3 main deployment methods when using vanilla AWS:

 - *Existing containers outside of K8S* - This deployment type is the hardest to automate.
-We will offer instructions on how to alter the containers to add falco.
+We will offer instructions on how to alter the containers to add Falco.
 We can do a migration tool for existing containers but this is not the goal of this project.
 Adding `patch {}` instructions to the file actually offers a way towards offering this functionality as well

-- *K8S* - We will offer a K8S Admission Controller Mutating Webhook that will alter pods adding falco according to patching file
+- *K8S* - We will offer a K8S Admission Controller Mutating Webhook that will alter pods adding Falco according to patching file

 - *K8S-exec* - We will offer a way to execute `patch {}` instructions against specific pods